 However, they are territorial and can get agitated by several things that we humans might not notice.

-A bearded dragon standing tall is more likely to display a submissive hand gesture.
-However, should one decide to stand its ground, an open dragon mouth is one of the ways they might signal their aggression.
+A is more likely to display a submissive hand gesture.
+However, should one decide to stand its ground, an open dragon mouth is one of the ways they might signal their aggression. bearded dragon standing tall

 If you think that your dragon’s open mouth is a sign that they are angry, there are a few other tells you can look for.

-If your dragon is bobbing their head, it is a clear indicator that they are asserting dominance.
 They are ready to get scrappy if the situation requires it.
-An open mouth, in addition to the head-bobbing, puts emphasis on the intent.
+An open mouth, in addition to the head-bobbing, emphasizes the intent.

 EXPERT TIPS: To help your beardie manage their aggression, provide them with enough hiding places where they can go to calm down.